Traffic signal timing improvement project

 We have implemented an ongoing program that looks at the timing and coordination of traffic signals across key metropolitan traffic routes.
 Even slight changes to signal timings can have significant benefits.
 As traffic signals require regular adjustment to stay up to date with changing traffic conditions and customer travel experience expectations, this is an ongoing program with signals reviewed regularly.

 What's next for 2016-17?

-We will be doubling our efforts and reviewing over 400 sets of traffic signals on the metropolitan state road network.
+We are doubling our efforts and reviewing over 400 sets of traffic signals on the metropolitan state road network.
 So far we have reviewed almost half of this year's routes, with journey time improvements made on all routes.
 A further 12 routes will be reviewed by July 2017.